 Dharamkot has some finest cafes and restaurants in the town.
 I have listed some above you must check out.

 I mean who doesn’t want to interact with the people especially with the locals or foreign tourists to gather knowledge about the Himalayas and some funny stories to inspire from.

-I really love conversations, to be honest.
-Especially from the strangers because it brings out the sincerity from the person.
+I love conversations, to be honest.
+Especially from strangers because it brings out the sincerity of the person.

 Apart from Dharamkot, you can visit –

 1. McLeod Ganj